pogkythunder/arch-simple/README.md

  This was the primary reason I created this script.
 It creates an environment almost equivalent to that of my daily use.
 Therefore, it is ideal for someone who        wants to try dwm in a virtual machine

  without having to go through the process of configuring it.
+Change the drive name in the same way as described above to match your virtual machine's parameters.

  Open the terminal with <code>ctrl_shift_t</code>.
 View useful aliases and commands in <code>bashrc</code>.
 View the dwm